-To solicit volunteers for the study, we emailed 1,966 MovieLens users, chosen randomly from the pool of MovieLens users who had logged in between June 2004 and June 2005, who had rated at least 30 movies,9 and who had given us permission to send them email.
-We used the login and ratings criteria to ensure that we could calculate a user's net benefit score, which we will explain in detail in Section 4.
+detail in Section 4.
 The email contained a link to a web page containing a consent form.
-A total of 629 users clicked on the email link, of whom 398 consented to participate in the study.10 All study participants had the chance to earn up to three entries (by completing the two online surveys and participating in the study) in a prize drawing held at the conclusion of the study.
+A total of 629 users clicked on the email link, of whom 398 consented to participate in the study.
+All study participants had the chance to earn up to three entries (by completing the two online surveys and participating in the study) in a prize drawing held at the conclusion of the study.
 We awarded one \$100, two \$50, and five \$20 cash prizes to participants at the end of the study.
-Using prize drawing is a standard method to induce users to complete online surveys and experiments (Bosnjak and Tuten 2003).
+Using prize drawing is a standard method to induce users to complete online surveys (Bosnjak and Tuten 2003).
+In comparison, users' other activities on MovieLens, such as rating movies and inviting buddies, are part of their natural activities on the site, which we do not need to influence with a prize.
 We collect user behavioral data during the month before the recruiting email was sent out (weeks 1-4 in Figure 1) when behavior had not been influenced by any experimental stimulus, and after the personalized newsletter was sent out (weeks 7-10 in Figure 1), leaving out the recruiting and pre-survey period (weeks 5 and 6).